Maia-DAO/ecosystem-docs/versioned_docs/version-Hermes/overview/tokenomics/03-emissions.md

 ## Distribution

 In this process, weekly HERMES distribution is allocated depending on votes from [bHermes Gauges](./utility-tokens/01-bhermes-gauges.md) holders.
 It's important to note that Emissions are decided at the end of each epoch and are linearly distributed throughout the whole epoch.
-This allows for a more smooth distribution of emissions and less volatility for the users and liquidity providers.
+This allows for more smoother distribution of emissions and less volatility for the users and liquidity providers.

 ## DAO Emissions